hazrmard/EngineeringScienceBuilding/src/README.md

 * `controller`: The script used to control ESB condenser water temperature.
 Main entry point for production usage.
 See Repository README for more details.

+* `controllers`: Defines various controllers on a per-application basis.
+The controllers follow a similar interface so they can be imported into the `controller.py` script based on the `.ini` settings.

 ## Notebooks

 * `baseline_condenser`: Using a feedback controller without machine learning to test control of HVAC systems.
 This is the demo notebook for `baseline_control.SimpleFeedbackController`.